mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

       # This must be done in all drivers
       leave wait queue

-    # If the connection has not been connected yet, the connection
+    # If the Connection has not been established yet (TCP, TLS,
-    # (TCP, TLS, handshake, compression, and auth) must be performed
+    # handshake, compression, and auth), it must be before it is returned.
-    # before the connection is returned.
-This MUST NOT block other threads
-    # from acquiring connections.
+    # This MUST NOT block other threads from acquiring connections.
     if connection state is "unestablished":
       try:
         establish connection
       except connection establishment error:
         emit ConnectionCheckOutFailedEvent(reason="error")
+        decrement total connection count
         throw

     decrement available connection count